Gerlach0130/tabletop-ties/README.md

   ## Description

-  Uniting gamers one swipe at a time!
-An online matchmaking app for like-minded gamers to meet up to play their favorite games of various genres such as tabletop and card.
-Includes public/group events for specific games and/or locations.
-Utilizes secure accounts with favorite game preferences in profiles.
+  Uniting gamers one event at a time!
+TableTop Ties is an online app for like-minded gamers to find events where they can play their favorite games of various genres such as tabletop or cards.
+These public/group events will be for specific games and/or locations.
+Our app utilizes secure accounts with favorite game preferences in profiles.
+Members can message fellow users to get to know one another as well as coordinate games outside of the established events on our application.
+"Send a Raven" allows the conversation about games to establish friendships amongst players.
+Avid gamers can all agree that there is nothing harder than attempting to establish new instances of playing their favorite games especially when you don't have a good way to meet people who want to play the same game.
+TableTop Ties hopes to change the landscape of gameplay matchmaking for the better.

   ## Table of Contents
   * [Installation](#installation)